AliYoussef96/gtAI/README.md

 **gtAI is a new package implemented in python to effectively estimate the tRNA adaptation index (tAI).**

-- For more information about the gtAI:
+- For more information about the gtAI: Not yet published

 - For more information about the tAI: [Mario dos Reis et. al.,](https://academic.oup.com/nar/article/32/17/5036/1333956).